Health effects of electronic cigarettes: Smoking

 E-cigarette vapor does not contain tobacco and does not involve combustion, therefore users do not encounter several harmful constituents of tobacco smoke, such as ash, tar, and carbon monoxide.

-A 2014 review concluded that e-cigarette aerosol contains far fewer carcinogens than tobacco smoke, and concluded that e-cigarettes "impart a lower potential disease burden" than traditional cigarettes.
-However, e-cigarette vapor has components not present in traditional cigarettes, which potentially offset some of these benefits.
+The NHS stated that smoking creates many harmful toxins linked to cancer, lung disease, heart disease and stroke, while vaping gives users nicotine by heating an e-liquid and exposes users to fewer toxins at lower levels than smoking cigarettes.

 Smokers can use e-cigarettes for various purposes.
 As an aid to quitting smoking, vaping is a temporary activity that reduces smoking and terminates once the smoker has completed the transition away from nicotine.
 To the extent that vaping aids the transition, its health effects are positive.

 Alternatively, smokers can substitute vaping for smoking without intending to transition.
 In this context, vaping is still preferred.
 However, if vaping is used as a way to get nicotine in situations where smoking is not convenient, vaping may negatively affect health.

 Other smoker-transition aids are available and may offer better safety and/or effectiveness profiles then vaping.
 Given equal effectiveness, relatively safety considerations would become paramount.
 However, a large-scale 2025 analysis indicated that other smoking cessation products are less effective at aiding transition than vaping.